United Kingdom in the Eurovision Song Contest 2012: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2012 on 20 December 2011.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2012 contest on 20 December 2011.
 BBC has traditionally organised a national final featuring a competition among several artists and songs to choose the British entry for Eurovision.
 In 2011, BBC opted to internally select the British entry for the first time since its first entry in 1957, a selection procedure that continued for their 2012 entry.

 Before Eurovision

 Internal selection

 On 1 March 2012, BBC announced that the British entry for the Eurovision Song Contest 2012 would be selected internally.
 On the same day, Engelbert Humperdinck was revealed as the British entrant for the Eurovision Song Contest 2012.
 Prior to the announcement of Engelbert Humperdinck as the British representative, artists that were rumoured in the media included the group Atomic Kitten and singers Adele and Tom Jones.

 On 19 March 2012, the song "Love Will Set You Free" written by Martin Terefe and Sacha Skarbek was presented to the public via the release of the official music video via BBC's Eurovision Song Contest website bbc.co.uk/eurovision and the official Eurovision Song Contest website eurovision.tv.
 In regards to the song, Humperdinck stated: "I have my eyes on the prize with my song 'Love Will Set You Free'.
 I'm very proud of the song and with the nation behind me, I feel ready and look forward to the rollercoaster ride that is Eurovision!"